Gcp 180808 051 Compressed For Web

 Where can I find an international ATM?

 Many businesses in Hirafu will accept credit and debit cards, however many smaller restaurants may only accept cash.
-ATMs for international cards can be found in Hirafu area such as inside Hirafu 188, Seicomart and Lawson convenience store.
+ATMs for international cards can be found in Hirafu area such as inside Seicomart and Lawson convenience stores.

 Is there a supermarket nearby?